Defining the Right Testing Strategy

-We are technical experts responsible for development, but our clients are their own business experts.
+We are technical experts responsible for the development, but our clients are their own business experts.
 To marry these together, the testing strategy must be matched by us with the overall business requirements that the client knows best.
 The merge of those two is evident on agile quadrants.
-This means a highly individualised and tailored service with users and business needs at the fore.
+This means a highly individualized and tailored service with users and business needs at the fore.

-The ultimate benefits of a well-defined testing strategy is a unified approach to the software development.
+The ultimate benefit of a well-defined testing strategy is a unified approach to software development.
 The results are seen in the bottom-line, in the user-friendly system application and in a shorter timescale.
 By incorporating the testing strategy from the very beginning, tests are easily audited and improvement is an easy, natural next step.

 If you like this post, please, consider sharing it with others!